colin-gourlay/sundown-sessions/src/content/releases/u/uriah-heep/very-eavy-very-umble/index.md

 ---
 ## About

-Very 'Eavy, Very 'Umble is a release by Uriah Heep released in 1970.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Gypsy.
+*Very 'Eavy, Very 'Umble* earns its place in the Sundown Sessions catalogue through “Gypsy”, a selection that offers a direct route into Uriah Heep's work.

+Heard in the context of the full release, “Gypsy” is an invitation to explore beyond the track featured on the show.

 ## Tracks Featured on Sundown Sessions

 - Gypsy